LizRanZim/LizRZPortfolio/README.md

 ## Notes
 A learning assistant helpmed me with repository issues that's why I have a low number of commits.
 The learning assistant suggested I add this note.

+Phone number and email address are intentionally generic as I don't want to publish this information online at this time.